-To cycle from Land’s End to John O’ Groats (LEJOG) is to embark on a legendary cycling challenge, to commit to a thousand miles of Britain you’ll never forget.
+To cycle from Land’s End to John O’ Groats (LEJOG) in a small group is to embark on a legendary cycling challenge in style, to commit to a thousand miles of Britain you’ll never forget.
 England, Wales and Scotland will all roll beneath your wheels on this route which showcases the best and most varied landscapes available.
+We will plan everything and ensure the best epxerience including any coaching and support you need.
+We are here to esnure you have an amazing time.

 1020 miles / 14 Days